mcarvin8/sf-decomposer/README.md

   $ sf decomposer decompose -m <value> -f <value> [--prepurge --postpurge --debug --json]

 FLAGS
-  -m, --metadata-type=<value> The metadata suffix to process, such as 'flow', 'labels', etc. You can provide this flag multiple times to process multiple metadata types at once.
+  -m, --metadata-type=<value> The metadata suffix to process, such as 'flow', 'labels', etc. You can provide this flag multiple times to process multiple metadata types with a single command.
   -f, --format=<value> [default: 'xml'] The file type for the decomposed files.
   --prepurge  [default: false] If provided, purge directories of pre-existing decomposed files.
   --postpurge  [default: false] If provided, purge the original files after decomposing them.